Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Introduction

 While the fundamental assumption regarding the working principle is that the signal is initiated through the impact ionization of gas molecules inside the cell holes by the accelerated positive ions, there is no experimental evidence to support this.
-It was hypothesized that ions hitting the cell walls could also release electrons and thus generate a signal.
-Assuming that ions hitting the cell hole walls are the dominant cause for signal creation, this would result in fundamentally different design optimization to maximize the probability of such events.
-On the contrary, if ion impact ionizations of the gas molecules are the dominant cause for signal creation, this would confirm the current assumption and also give important insights into the signal generation of the detector, allowing for further optimization.
-The goal of the measurements and simulations presented in this paper was to support further evidence that the signals produced in the detector are initiated through ion impact ionizations of the gas molecules in the strong electric field inside the cell hole.
-Our results indicate that, consistent with earlier assumptions, ion-impact ionization of the gas molecules is the predominant mechanism driving signal formation, rather than secondary electron emission from dielectric surfaces.
+Assuming that ions hitting the cell hole walls or the cathode are the dominant cause for signal creation, this would result in fundamentally different design optimization to maximize the probability of such events.
+On the contrary, if ion-impact ionizations of the gas molecules are the dominant cause for signal creation, this would confirm the current assumption and also give important insights into the signal generation of the detector, allowing for further optimization.
+The goal of the measurements and simulations presented in this paper was to support further evidence that the signals produced in the detector are initiated through ion-impact ionizations of the gas molecules in the strong electric field inside the cell hole.